Global State and Singletons

 }

 This doesn't change anything at all.
-The problem is a global state and it doesn't matter which class it hides in.
-In this case,
+The problem is the global state itself, regardless of which class it's hidden within.
+In

 The global state makes our application extremely fragile.